Cervecería Centro Americana

 Cervecería Centro Americana Sociedad Anónima is a Guatemalan brewery based in Guatemala City, Guatemala.
 It was founded by Mariano Castillo Córdova and his brother, Rafael Castillo Córdova.

 Products

 Gallo

 Gallo is a 5% abv pale lager.
 It is Guatemala's oldest continually produced beer, dating back to 1896.
-It is also the most famous beer in the country, and has become part of Guatemalan popular culture.

-It is sold in 350 mL aluminum cans, 355 mL returnable bottles, 355 mL non-returnable bottles, and 1 L returnable bottles.
+Gallo is sold in 350 mL aluminum cans, 355 mL returnable bottles, 355 mL non-returnable bottles, and 1 L returnable bottles.
 In recent years Gallo has been exported to other Central American countries, Mexico, France and the United States.
-It is sold under the name Famosa ("Famous") in the latter two.
+The beer is sold under the name Famosa ("Famous") in France and the US.
 The label's design features a cockerel (gallo).

 Gallo has received several international certifications, including the gold medal certification "Monde Selection" from Belgium, in recognition for its outstanding quality.
 The brewery also claims to have received the "Prestige Award" and also claims to be the only two breweries in the Americas to have received it.